 Becoming a Computer Technology Teacher

-Keep students on the cutting edge by becoming a computer teacher.
+Keep students on the cutting edge by becoming an IT and computer technology teacher.

 It’s hard to imagine a time when we weren’t in an advanced Computer Age and having good technology skills has never been more important.
 If we want to succeed in school—and in life—we must master the basic skills that most companies now expect from job applicants.

-Computer technology teachers share the knowledge, tools and techniques necessary for students to develop the technological literacy they need.
+A computer technology teacher shares the knowledge, tools and techniques necessary for students to develop the technological literacy they need.
 Using math, science and technology principles, they teach students problem-based learning skills through computer laboratory activities that involve computers, servers and other technology.

 Technology teachers work in elementary and secondary schools, where they conduct lessons in a classroom or laboratory setting.
 Here are some of the duties of a technology or computer teacher:

 - Introducing basic computer, keyboard and Internet skills

 - Teaching students how to use design applications, computer-aided drafting (CAD) or manufacturing to develop technological solutions to problems